 The Research Committee (RC) covers the spectrum of health and medical research, including public health.
 It awards grants on the basis of scientific quality as judged by peer-review across the entire spectrum of health, medical and public health research.
 It also provides research support through a variety of mechanisms, including support for individual research projects, broad programs of research, training awards and fellowships and special research units.

-The functions of RC, as set out in Section 35(2) of the NHMRC Act, and gazetted by the Minister on 29 June 2015 are:
+The functions of RC, as set out in Section 35(2) of the NHMRC Act include all of the following:

-- to advise and make recommendations to the Council on the application and monitoring of the Medical Research Endowment Account (MREA); and
+- to advise and make recommendations to the Council on the application and monitoring of the Medical Research Endowment Account (MREA)

-- to monitor the use of assistance provided from MREA; and
+- to monitor the use of assistance provided from MREA

-- to advise the Council on matters relating to medical research and public health research, including the quality and scope of such research in Australia; and
+- to advise the Council on matters relating to medical research and public health research, including the quality and scope of such research in Australia

-- such other functions as the Minister from time to time determines in writing after consulting the CEO; and
+- such other functions as the Minister from time to time determines in writing after consulting the CEO

 - any other functions conferred on the Committee by the NHMRC Act, the regulations or any other law.

 Members will have demonstrated leadership and extensive experience in various fields of health and medical research.
-A member of AHEC also sits on RC - this is a requirement of the NHMRC Act
+A member of Australian Health Ethics Committee (AHEC) also sits on RC – this is a requirement of the NHMRC Act.